FaolanH/pands-project/README.md

 # pands-project
 # Author: Faolán Hamilton
 # Project for the Programming and Scripting module

+## Interacting with this project
-## In this project I will look at what is possible when using Python for Data Analytics using a well-known dataset in the coding community: the Iris dataset.
+### Welcome to this repository!
+In this project I will look at what is possible through Python for Data Analytics using a well-known dataset in the coding community: the Iris dataset.
 Through a mixture of methods I will look at different ways of exploring the data visually and what the results can be used to demonstrate.

 ## Iris Dataset
-### Show the parts of the iris the data refers to "sepal", "petal", diagrams for each species
+### Below is a diagram of the components of the Iris flower.
+When the data refers to "sepal", "petal", it can be hard to visualise what it is that is being discussed.
+The imagery shows the differences between the three species used in this dataset.

 #### Source: A)
 ![image](https://github.com/user-attachments/assets/137215fd-8540-4511-9c81-c5832036b93a)